-G1, G2, G3 A non-restricted race with added money or guaranteed GRADED RACE purse value of \$100,000 or more which has been run at least twice under similar conditions and on the same sur- face and has been assigned graded stakes status for the year contested by the American Graded Stakes Committee of the Thoroughbred Owners and Breeders Association (TOBA) for the United States, or The Jockey Club of Canada for Canada.
-For the United States, the American Graded Stakes Committee has set minimum purse require- ments for each grade level.
-They are: G3 - \$100,000, G2 - \$150,000, and G1 - \$250,000.
+G1, G2, G3

+A non-restricted race with added money or guaranteed GRADED RACE purse value of \$100,000 or more which has been run at least twice under similar conditions and on the same surface and has been assigned graded stakes status for the year contested by the American Graded Stakes Committee of the Thoroughbred Owners and Breeders Association (TOBA) for the United States, or The Jockey Club of Canada for Canada.
+For the United States, the American Graded Stakes Committee has set minimum purse requirements for each grade level.
+They are: G3 - \$100,000, G2 -\$150,000, and G1 - \$250,000.

-- L Listed races in North America are those with a value of LISTED RACE Listed races in North America are those with a value of \$75,000 or more.
+L LISTED RACE

+Listed races in North America are those with a value of \$75,000 or more.
 These races will receive the designator -L (or LR if restricted) prior to 1985.
 For the year 1985, the designators were changed to [L] or [LR].
 Starting in 1986, the track abbreviation where the race was run and the amount of money earned by the individual is carried in parentheses following the designators.
-Beginning January 1, 1991, an "L" race may not be restricted. - RA race restricted to certain runners as defined by the conditions of the race.
-These conditions tend to exclude runners of greater quality for considerations other than sex or age.
-These races receive the designator -R prior to 1985.
+Beginning January 1, 1991, an "L" race may not be restricted.